ibm-cloud-docs/security-hub/best-practices.md

 # Best practices
 {: #best-practices}

-As you transition your workloads to {[cloud]}, be sure to keep the following best practices in mind.
+As you transition your workloads to {{site.data.keyword.cloud_notm}}, be sure to keep the following best practices in mind.
 These best practices around assigning access, managing secrets, and configuring deployments can help ensure that your compliance audits run smoothly.

 ## Follow the principle of least privilege
 {: #bp-access}

 It is always a best practices to assign each user in your account the least amount of access that is required for perform the duties of their role.
-For example, your organization might have a compliance focal who wants to use {[scc]} to manage the collection of data for compliance audits.
-For that focal to be able to perform the required tasks in your account, they must have access to the {[scc]}, {[en]}, and {[cos]} services through IAM.
+For example, your organization might have a compliance focal who wants to use {{site.data.keyword.compliance_short}} to manage the collection of data for compliance audits.
+For that focal to be able to perform the required tasks in your account, they must have access to the {{site.data.keyword.compliance_short}}, {{site.data.keyword.en_short}}, and Cloud Object Storage services through IAM.
 If they are managing compliance for an entire enterprise or a specific integration, then additional permissions can be provided.

 Tip: Ensuring the proper configuration of IAM policies is one of the largest factors in reducing the cost of a data breach per the [IBM Cost of Data Breach 2024 report](https://www.ibm.com/reports/data-breach){: external}.